Parenting Through Valleys

 You know you need help but barely survive each day of therapy, appointments, visitation, calls from the school, and behaviors before you crash into a chocolate/ice cream/carb/wine/Netflix coma at night, and you simply don’t have the energy for ONE more thing.
 It’s not like you set out on this journey wanting it to end up like this.

 What you need is more than just a bubble bath and a long walk.
-You need simple, effective, Jesus centered steps to recover from Secondary Trauma and caregiver burnout so you can show up for your child.
+You need simple, effective, Jesus-centered steps to recover from Secondary Trauma and caregiver burnout so you can show up for your child.
 Parenting Through Valleys is 6 simple steps to overcome burnout for adoptive and special needs parents and is founded on the hope of the gospel and brain-based strategies to help you recover in just 20 minutes per day.
-You can learn more and download at: marginsformoms.com/products/parenting-through-valleys.
+You can purchase on Amazon.

 Rather than a sweet Hallmark special this is a ragged story, frayed at the edges with more drama than reality TV.